Mesothelioma Support Options for Veterans

 Some hospitals may also host their own mesothelioma support groups online or by phone.

 A mesothelioma diagnosis affects the entire family.
-By joining support groups, caregivers and family members can get advice, avoid burnout, and find a path forward while helping a loved one with this cancer.
+By joining support groups, caregivers and family members can get advice, avoid burnout, and find a path forward while helping a mesothelioma patient.

 Mesothelioma Veterans Guide